-TF-IDF (term frequency-inverse document frequency) is a metric that represents how ‘important’ a word is to a document in the document set.
+TF-IDF (term frequency-inverse document frequency) is a statistical measure that evaluates how relevant a word is to a document in a collection of documents.

 It has many uses, most importantly in automated text analysis, and is very useful for scoring words in machine learning algorithms for Natural Language Processing (NLP).